crsmithdev/dotfiles/README.md

 [TODO expand]

-Adding a file is just like using git, with a different name, and without noise from the majority of home directory files which are probably not going to be tracked:
+The whole point of this is to make managing dotfiles just like using git, with the repo nature of it hidden and the noise from the majority of likely-untracked files gone.
+For example, with a new file to track:

 ```
 dotfiles add <path/to/dotfile>